Scientists divide plants into two main groups depending on whether they reproduce by seeds or spores.

 Flowering plants are all around us, even if sometimes we don’t recognise them as having flowers.
 We all know the showy flowers of native kōwhai, flax and pōhutakawa and all those lovely coloured flowers in our gardens, but the tall toetoe and the grasses in our lawns are also flowering plants.

 Gymnosperms are seed plants but their seeds are held in cones.
 Next time you pick up a pine cone, look for loose seeds inside.
 Male cones make pollen, which is carried to female cones by the wind.
 After the female gametes are fertilised by male gametes from the pollen, the female cones produce seeds, which are then scattered away from the plant by wind or animals.

 Most gymnosperms are trees.
 There are about 20 native gymnosperms in New Zealand, including our tallest tree, the kahikatea (Dacrycarpus dacrydioides, white pine).
 Others include mataī (Prumnopitys taxifolia, black pine), tōtara (Podocarpus totara), rimu (Dacrydium cupressinum, red pine) and kauri (Agathis australis).
 The main tree that makes up New Zealand’s plantation forests is the exotic gymnosperm Pinus radiata.

 Plants that reproduce by spores

 Ferns, mosses, liverworts and green algae are all plants that have spores.
 Spore plants have a different life cycle.
 A parent plant sends out tiny spores containing special sets of chromosomes.
 These spores do not contain an embryo or food stores.
 Fertilisation of the spores takes place away from the parent, usually in a damp place.
 An embryo is formed and a new plant grows from it.
+(For more information, view the Fern life cycle interactive.)
 New Zealand has about 200 species of ferns and over 500 species of moss.